adekolaolat/granular-data-security-sql-server-fabric/README.md

 So, a proposed **Solution** would be to:

-- Access data must follow the **principle of least privilege** and regulatory compliance.
+- Give stakeholders minimum access by  must following the **principle of least privilege** and regulatory compliance.

 - Identify necessary tables so we can restrict or mask PII.